pangpang20/gaussdb-python/docs/api/abc.rst

         .. tip::

-            This method will be used by `~psycopg.sql.Literal` to convert a value client-side.
+            This method will be used by `~gaussdb.sql.Literal` to convert a value client-side.

         This method only makes sense for text dumpers; the result of calling